vany0114/vany0114.github.io/_posts/2018-5-1-Microservices-part3.md

       dockerfile: ExternalSystem/PaymentService/Dockerfile
 ```

-As you can see, the `duber.website` image depends on `duber.invoice.api`, `duber.trip.api`, `sql.data` and `rabbitmq` images, which means, `duber.website` will not start until all those containers has already started.
-Also, with Docker Compose you can target multiple environments, for now, we're going to take a look at the `docker-compose.override.yml` which is for development environment by default.
+As you can see, the `duber.website` image depends on `duber.invoice.api`, `duber.trip.api`, `sql.data` and `rabbitmq` images, which means, `duber.website` will not start until all those containers have already started.
+Also, with Docker Compose you can target multiple environments, for now, we're going to take a look at the `docker-compose.override.yml` which is for development environments by default.

 ```yml
 services: